Effect of Brexit on Gibraltar: Brexit withdrawal agreement

-Post-Brexit treaty negotiations
+Post-Brexit treaty negotiations and agreements

 Brexit arrangements agreed between the UK and EU on 24 December 2020 did not cover Gibraltar.
 An agreement reached on 31 December 2020 allowed Gibraltar to join the Schengen Area in principle, but a treaty on the matter remained to be agreed.
 Spain's foreign minister, Arancha González Laya, said that she anticipated that it would take about six months to negotiate and conclude a treaty but that in the meantime Spain would work to ensure that mobility at the border would be "as fluid as possible".
 On 31 December 2020 both Spain and the UK Government wrote to the President of the European Commission asking them to seek a mandate to create a treaty concerning movement of labour and goods, the environment, citizens rights, continued recognition of documents etc. An agreement was reached on the creation of a special committee to handle Gibraltar–EU matters, such as free movement for people and border controls, containing only representatives from Spain and the UK.